 Makeup artist Liz Fuller loves the popular (and pricey!)
 Giorgio Armani Luminous Silk Foundation ($64), but she’s also a huge fan of Sonia Kashuk’s Perfecting Luminous Foundation, which retails for $13.
 “The finish for both foundations is very similar, imparting a from-within glow.
 I use it on all my clients.”

-Jennifer Trotter of Lip Service Makeup likes water-based primers like Laura Mercier Foundation Primer ($38), which hydrates and keeps makeup fresh looking for hours “without a sticky feel that some silicone-based primers can yield.”
+Jennifer Trotter of Lip Service Makeup likes water-based primers like Laura Mercier Foundation Primer (about $35), which hydrates and keeps makeup fresh looking for hours “without a sticky feel that some silicone-based primers can yield.”

-Then she discovered Maybelline Face Studio Master Prime Blur and Smooth ($10) after running out of her Mercier primer on the way to meet a client.
+Then she discovered Maybelline Face Studio Master Prime Blur and Smooth (less than $10) after running out of her Mercier primer on the way to meet a client.
 “It works every bit as well!
 It’s a very similar formula at less than a third of the price, and a larger tube as well.”

 “I love to use Chanel — they do some amazing baked blushes,” says celebrity makeup artist Troy Jensen.
 While Chanel sells its baked blushes, which tend to have a velvety finish, exclusively in Europe (the brand’s softer-milled powder versions sell in the U.S. for $45), Jensen finds baked blushes sold in the U.S. by Milani “remarkably similar” for only $8.